[toc] Unlike Valor, Glory points can only be earned in the Competitive PVP mode in Destiny 2.

 Rant aside, this is why Glory ranks and the Survival playlist are now more important than ever.

-If you are average or below-average and are looking for a place where you can slowly improve as you slowly face tougher opponents, Survival and Elimination are the only places you have left.
+If you are average or below-average and are looking for a place where you can slowly improve as you face gradually tougher opponents, Survival and Elimination are the only places you have left.

 And I would argue Survival is even better as it offers a “solo” playlist called Survival: Freelance where you can be sure you will only match against other solo players (and therefore avoid stacked teams).
-Unless you already have a Fireteam or are willing to find a good one on Discord, stay away from Trials of Osiris.
+Unless you already have a Fireteam or are willing to find a good one on Discord, stay away the vanilla Survival playlist.

 Hopefully, you are now more enticed to give it a shot.
 But how does it work?

 Glory can only be earned in the Survival Competitive mode, either the Freelance (for solo players) playlist or the “normal” (for fireteams) playlist.

 As mentioned before, winning grants Glory point while losing takes points away.
 Winning streaks grant more points per win.

 The table below is a good summary of how many total points you need to earn for each Glory rank and also tells you:

 - How many points does a Loss costs

 - How many points a single Win rewards

 - How many points a Win as part of a streak rewards